huisunsh/Strategy-Structure-Plot/README.md

-# Strategy-Structure-Plot
+# Strategy-Structure Plot

-Code for (1) generating individual strategy-structure plot by pulling data from Qualtrics responses; (2) generating interactive strategy-structure plot for a class.
+Strategy-Structure plot is a tool developed for Ned's MBA class for demonstrating the idea behind strategy-structure fit of organizations.
+The code has two primary functions: (1) It will pull individual survey responses from a correspondingn Qualtrics survey; (2) it will generaet interactive strategy-structure plot with  based on students' demographic filters for class demonstration.

 ## APP deployment for dot-plot-app-upload.R